For FAQs related to protesting, your rights and the law, please see our guides.

 Are you paid to do this?

 All legal observers and action medics are acting in a voluntary capacity because they believe in the importance of this kind of support on protests.
-As we grew as an organisation, we found it increasingly difficult to cope with all our admin work so we now have two part-time paid staff members to specifically help with these tasks.
+As we grew as an organisation, we found it increasingly difficult to cope with all our admin work so we now have one part-time paid staff member to specifically help with these tasks.
 We continue to organise non-hierarchically.

 Where do you get money?

-We accept donations from individuals to help cover printing, phone bills etc. We also apply for grant funding for larger costs, including getting specific grant funding to cover the salary of our two paid part-time staff members.
+We accept donations from individuals to help cover printing, phone bills etc. We also apply for grant funding for larger costs, including getting specific grant funding to cover the salary of our paid part-time staff member.

 Can we donate money towards costs?